Triglyceride/LDL Cholesterol ratio predicts small dense LDL, the best predictor of atherosclerosis

 I did not include the statistical results for the other lipid markers.
 However, the figure below from the study summarizes their main findings.

-The right lower box shows TG/LDL-C ratio ≥1.1 is positively correlated with the triglyceride (TG) and small, dense LDL and non-HDL C is shown by the ⇑ arrow.
+The right lower box shows that the TG/LDL-C ratio ≥1.1 positively correlates with the triglyceride (TG), and small, dense LDL and non-HDL C are shown by the ⇑ arrow.
 An ⇓ arrow means a lower large, buoyant LDL, directly measured LDL cholesterol, and LDL measured by electrophoresis.

 Summary